machinable-org/machinable/docs/tutorial/essentials/storage-and-retrieval.md

 })
 ```

-This will instantiate the <Pydoc>machinable.Storage</Pydoc> implementation that is located in the `machinable.storage.filesystem` module.
+This will instantiate the <Pydoc>machinable.Storage</Pydoc> implementation that is located in the `machinable.storage.filesystem` module, namely the default storage that writes all data to a local directory.

 To use the storage, wrap the relevant code in a with-context: